christiskatsouris/HD_Variable_Selection_under_endogeneity/README.md

 # Acknowledgments

-The second author (Christis G. Katsouris) greatfully acknowledges financial support from the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [Faculty of Environment, Science and Economy](https://www.exeter.ac.uk/departments/ese/) at the University of Exeter, United Kingdom.
+The author (Christis G. Katsouris) greatfully acknowledges financial support from the [Department of Economics](http://business-school.exeter.ac.uk/about/departments/economics/) of the [Faculty of Environment, Science and Economy](https://www.exeter.ac.uk/departments/ese/) at the University of Exeter, United Kingdom.

 Christis G. Katsouris is a Lecturer in Economics at the [University of Exeter Business School](http://business-school.exeter.ac.uk/).
 He is also a member of the [Time Series and Machine Learning Group](https://www.personal.soton.ac.uk/cz1y20/Reading_Group/mlts-group-2022.html) at the [School of Mathematical Sciences](https://www.southampton.ac.uk/about/faculties-schools-departments/school-of-mathematical-sciences) (Statistics Division) of the University of Southampton.